 I was finding it more and more difficult and my wife started coming with me but it didn’t really help and after six months I handed in my notice and was once again out of work.

-After another two months out of work I was offered a job with Densitron International Ltd. at Biggin Hill, as ˜Accounts Assistant" I wasn’t given a proper job description just an outline of what they wanted me to do, I was to produce Management Information and do the payroll.
-This was a new position and they hadn't exactly worked out what they wanted me to do so I was left to make the job up as I went along.
+After another two months out of work I was offered a job with Densitron International Ltd. at Biggin Hill, as ‘ Accounts Assistant’ .
+I wasn’t given a proper job description just an outline of what they wanted me to do, essentially to produce Management Information and do the payroll.
+It was a new position so I was left to make the job up as I went along.
 After about six months no one had said anything so I went to my boss and asked if he was satisfied with what I was doing, he said everything was fine so I carried on.
 I soon came to realise that I wasn’t really appreciated, a strange feeling for me as it had never happened to me previously.
 I wasn’t really getting much job satisfaction but I was employed, bringing in a wage, not the most I had ever earned, in fact it was seven years before I was earning the same as when I was at Empire Paper Mills.

-I stuck it for ten years and the company decided they needed to appear more dynamic and non provincial so the name was changed to Densitron Technologies plc and the head office was to be moved from Biggin Hill to Central London.
+I stuck it for ten years and then the company decided they needed to appear more dynamic and changed their name to Densitron Technologies plc and moved their head office from Biggin Hill to Central London.
 Another major decision to be made, did I go with them or take voluntary redundancy.?
-I had never commuted to London and decided that at the age of 60 I was not about to start but would I be able to get another job or forced into retirement that I couldn’t really afford.
-The retirement idea really appealed, I had lost my interest in work during the ten years I was with Densitron.
+I had never commuted to London and decided that at the age of 60 I was not about to start.
+But I was worried about whether I would be able to get another job or be forced into retirement which I couldn’t really afford.
+The retirement idea really appealed; I had lost my interest in work during the ten years I was with Densitron.

-Fortunately we didn't have to find out as I started a new job within a couple of months of leaving Densitron, with Morris & Associates, Chartered Accountants in Bexleyheath.
-This sounded ideal as I would be back doing the sort of work that I was doing during the period 1960 to 1968, preparing financial accounts but with the extra responsibility of completing the accounts, rather than passing them on to someone more senior to complete and with a salary slightly more than I was earning at Densitron.
+Fortunately, I found a new job within a couple of months with Morris & Associates, Chartered Accountants in Bexleyheath.
+This sounded ideal as I would be back doing the same sort of work as during the period 1960 to 1968, preparing financial accounts but with the extra responsibility of completing the accounts, rather than passing them on to someone more senior to complete and with a salary slightly more than I was earning at Densitron.

-Everything was going well until the time that I had to go out with Tony Morris to visit a client in London, the only method of transport was by train.
-It was understood that once I had been introduced I would have to visit this client and other clients on my own which I was nervous of anyway but during the journey it dawned on me that I had never been on a train on my own before and was forced to admit that I had a phobia of doing this.
-I had always somehow got round this previously either by going with someone else or not going without ever consciously admitting that I had a problem.
-Once again decision time, could I overcome this fear or would I have to resign.
-The thought of having to travel, by train, on my own and visiting clients became an all consuming thought which I knew deep down I couldn’t come to terms with so reluctantly resigned after only six months in the job.
+Everything was going well until the time that I had to go out to visit a client in London by train.
+It was understood that once I had been introduced, I would have to visit this client and other clients on my own which I was nervous of anyway but during the journey it dawned on me that I had never been on a train on my own before and was forced to admit that I had a phobia of doing this.
+I have never consciously admitted I had a problem about trains before as I had always somehow got round it either by going with someone else or simply not going by train.
+Once again decision time, could I overcome this fear or would I have to resign?
+The thought of having to travel, by train, on my own to visit clients became an all-consuming thought which I knew deep down I couldn’t come to terms with.
+So reluctantly, I resigned after only six months in the job.

-Once again I was looking at enforced retirement but much to my surprise I was offered a job at Swanley Town Council doing payroll four days a week and started in May 2005.
-Has there been a change in attitude towards age, I have been successful in finding two jobs at the age of 60?
-This is an easy weekly payroll routine, no real challenge but the one good thing is that I can now make my own choice of whether to retire or not and not feel that I am on the scrap heap.
+Once again, I was looking at enforced retirement but much to my surprise, I was offered a job at Swanley Town Council doing payroll four days a week and started in May 2005.
+Has there been a change in attitude towards age – I have been successful in finding two jobs at the age of 60.
+This was an easy weekly payroll routine, no real challenge but the one good thing is that I can now make my own choice of whether to retire or not and not feel that I am on the scrap heap.